The Five Pillars

 Together, these five pillars form the operational backbone of Altneuland – a holistic system that moves from analysis to education, from education to field practice, from practice to investment, and from investment to reconciliation and long-term resilience.

-Innovation: IDEA – Israel’s Center for Social, Educational & Creative Innovation is envisioned as Israel’s first national hub dedicated to human-centered innovation.
+Innovation: IDEA – The Social Environmental Gateway is envisioned as Israel’s first national hub dedicated to human-centered and environmental innovation.
 While Israel is internationally recognized as a global powerhouse in technological creativity, it lacks an integrative institution that connects the country’s strengths in society, education, culture, and civic technologies into a coherent, impactful ecosystem.
 International frameworks - including those of the OECD, UNESCO, and UNCTAD - underscore the strategic importance of cultural and social innovation as engines of sustainable economic growth, community resilience, and inclusive development.
 Israel has all the necessary assets: dynamic cultural and socio-educational sectors, robust civil society organizations, emerging EdTech and social-tech industries, and world-leading expertise in resilience, trauma care, migration, and community development.
 What is missing is a national center that can unite, coordinate, and amplify these capabilities.

 The Altneuland Innovation Center will fill this gap by serving as a multidisciplinary platform for research, innovation, policy development, and international collaboration.
 Its mission is to develop, pilot, evaluate, and disseminate innovative solutions that address pressing societal challenges in Israel and beyond.
 The Center’s vision positions Israel as a global leader in human-centered innovation, where creativity, education, social development, and civic technologies work in synergy to strengthen communities and reduce inequality.